fiskaltrust/rollout-doc/technical-operations/rollout-automation/api-templating.md

-### Handling the response & provisioning the CashBox
+### Handling the response & provisioning of the CashBox

-If the response you receive indicates a status code `200`, the request properly went through and a new CashBox should have been created.
+If your response indicates a status code `200`, the request properly went through, and a new CashBox should have been created.
 In this case, the response body will contain a JSON object (not an escaped JSON string) with the details of that new CashBox.

 ```
 {
   "cashBoxId": "",
   "accessToken": "",
   "configuration": ""
 }
 ```